What makes Kent School special?

-- One of two endowed chairs nationally in Oncology Social Work – The Renato LaRocca Chair in Oncology Social Work, currently held by Dr. Karen Kayser.
+- One of two endowed chairs nationally in Oncology Social Work – The Renato LaRocca Chair in Oncology Social Work, currently held by Dr. Karlynn BrintzenhofeSzoc.

-- Online BSW and MSSW programs with students in 48 states, 2 US territories, and 6 countries.
+- Our online BSW and MSSW programs often have students in every state and multiple US territories and countries.

-- Dual degree programs in Ministry, Law, Pan-African Studies, Women and Gender Studies, and Healthcare Ethics.
+- Our SW MSSW degree offers dual degree programs with Law, Ministry, Pan-African Studies, Women and Gender Studies, and Healthcare Ethics.